 Australia’s bookmaker organisations have a rich and varied history, from humble beginnings to major developments halfway through the 20th century.
 We take a look at the origins of bookies in our country and how everything began and evolved into the industry we know today.
+We will delver into everything from the first bets taken to the modern online bookmaker history, which has truly changed the face of wagering in Australia.

 The advent of radio and telephones in Australia opened the door for starting price bookies.
 Until 1931 Aussies were legally only allowed to make a bet with an on course bookie.
 However, from 1931 we saw the rise of the SP bookie throughout Australia.